 2 What sources and data does DZ BANK use?

-DZ BANK processes personal data from potential customers, customers and all other natural persons who come into contact or are in contact with DZ BANK, e.g. guarantors, authorised representatives, legal guardians, messengers, representatives or employees of legal persons, visitors to our websites and apps and users and applicants who use our websites and apps to create a user account, or who use these services.
+DZ BANK processes personal data of prospective customers, customers, as well as all other natural persons who are or come into contact with the bank, such as guarantors, authorised representatives, agents, representatives or employees of legal entities, as well as visitors to our websites and apps, or users and applicants who create a user account or use these services.

 We also process information about which contact partners assigned to us or representatives of companies commissioned by us are responsible for which deals or topics and – if we have received this information – which tasks and decision-making powers the contact partners have.
 This may include information regarding the extent to which a contact partner is authorised to act on behalf of the company or their general power of attorney and samples of signatures.